Energy-Sparks/energy-sparks-data-pipeline/README.md

 ## File expiry

 File expiry is managed manually through the S3 web interface and will need setting up for new buckets.
+This is done with lifecycle rules, configurable via the Management tab for the bucket.

 ## Monitoring